How to buy Ripple (XRP) with Luno

 On cross-border payments

-It is often faster, albeit not cheaper, to take physical cash, get on an airplane and give it to the recipient, than for the transaction to be done between banks.
+It is often faster, albeit not cheaper, to take physical cash on an aeroplane and give it to the recipient, than to make a bank transfer.

 What is Ripple?

-For sake of clarity, “Ripple” can mean one of three things: a company, currency or protocol.
-Ripple is a privately funded company and the creator of the Ripple Transactions Protocol (or the Ripple network) and the currency that underpins it all: Ripple (or XRP).
+Ripple is a privately funded company and the creator of the Ripple Transactions Protocol (or the Ripple network.)
+XRP, also known as Ripple, is the currency.

 They aim to provide "secure, instant and nearly free global financial transactions of any size with no chargebacks".
-They state that it only takes a few seconds to complete transactions between two parties and the network can handle up to 1000 transactions per second.
+They state that a transfer takes mere seconds.
+The network can handle up to 1000 per second.

-While this might sound somewhat similar to Bitcoin, there are major differences between the two, the main one being that Bitcoin is a decentralised currency — a store of value and a means of payment— whereas Ripple focuses on a single use case: sending money as fast as information.
+While this might sound similar to Bitcoin, there are differences .
+Bitcoin is a decentralised currency — a store of value and a means of payment— whereas Ripple focuses on a single use case: sending money as fast as information.

-Below is a simple step-by-step guide on how you could purchase Ripple from the Luno-supported countries.
+Below is a simple step-by-step guide to buying Ripple in Luno-supported countries.

 1. STEP ONE: GET A LUNO ACCOUNT

-2. STEP TWO: DEPOSIT MONEY INTO YOUR LUNO WALLET AND BUY SOME BITCOIN
+2. STEP TWO: DEPOSIT MONEY INTO YOUR LUNO WALLET AND BUY BITCOIN

 Log into your Luno account and navigate to Accounts.
-Click on your local currency account and click on ‘fund account’.
-After you’ve added money to your Luno wallet, you’ll be able to buy some Bitcoin with it.
+Click on your local currency account and on ‘fund account’.
+After you’ve added money to your Luno wallet, you’ll be able to buy Bitcoin.

 3. STEP THREE: FIND A BITCOIN-TO-XRP EXCHANGE

 CoinMarketCap has an extensive list of exchanges that allow you to buy and sell XRP.
-Look for the XRP/BTC currency pair; they’re ranked by 24h volume.
+Look for the XRP/BTC currency pair ranked by 24h volume.

-Another popular solution is an "instant exchange" like ShapeShift or Changelly, both which will require you to send BTC (from Luno) and it will convert it to XRP, which it will send to a Ripple wallet.
+Another popular solution is an "instant exchange" like ShapeShift or Changelly.
+Both require you to send Bitcoin (from Luno), and it will convert it to XRP.

-👉 Note that we can’t make any recommendations of third party platforms.
-You'll need to do your homework and decide on an exchange that works best for your needs.
+👉 Note that we can’t make any recommendations for third party platforms.
+You'll need to do your homework and decide on an exchange that works best for you.

-4. STEP FOUR: SEND YOUR BTC AND BUY SOME XRP
+4. STEP FOUR: SEND YOUR BTC AND BUY XRP

 Depending on the platform you’re using, you’ll be provided with a Bitcoin address.
 You can send the Bitcoin from Luno to your preferred XRP exchange.